 5. Miso

-Miso (味噌) or fermented soybean paste, is made from soybeans, grains, salt, and koji culture.
-There are many different types of miso out there, but you can broadly categorize them based on colors: red, white and yellow.
-Each miso varies in terms of taste, aroma, texture, and saltiness.
+Miso (味噌), or fermented soybean paste, is made from soybeans, grains, salt, and koji culture.
+There are many different types of miso, broadly categorized by color: red, white, and yellow.
+Each type varies in taste, aroma, texture, and saltiness.
 If you are new to miso, start with yellow miso (also known as Awase miso) for its versatility.
-You can literally use it in any recipes that need a flavor boost.
+It can be used in a wide range of recipes to enhance flavor.

-Where to buy: My favorite brand for miso is Hikari Miso and you can find their miso products at Japanese and Asian grocery stores, or selected miso on Amazon.
-Alternatively, look for miso brands that have no MSG or other additives.
-You should be able to find some food brands at Whole Foods, local co-ops or well-stocked grocery stores in the refrigerated section.
+Where to buy: My favorite brand of miso is Hikari Miso, available at Japanese and Asian grocery stores or selected miso products on Amazon.
+Alternatively, look for miso brands that contain no MSG or other additives.
+You should be able to find some brands at Whole Foods, local co-ops, or well-stocked grocery stores in the refrigerated section.

 6. Dashi (Japanese Soup Stock)

-Dashi (だし, 出汁) is the quintessential soup stock used in many Japanese dishes.
-From miso soup to ramen to chawanmushi, the uses of dashi are unique and expansive in Japanese cuisine.
-It defines Japanese food with its unique, delicate yet umami-packed flavor.
-Besides being used as a broth base for Japanese hot pots, noodle soups, and simmered dishes, dashi is also used as a seasoning liquid or as an addition to sauces.
-You can literally use it in dishes that call for a touch of liquid.
+Dashi (だし, 出汁) is the quintessential soup stock used in many Japanese dishes, from miso soup to ramen to chawanmushi.
+Its uses in Japanese cuisine are unique and expansive, defining Japanese food with its delicate yet umami-packed flavor.
+In addition to being used as a broth base for Japanese hot pots, noodle soups, and simmered dishes, dashi is also used as a seasoning liquid or added to sauces.
+It can be used in any dish that requires a touch of liquid.

 Another great thing about dashi?
 It is the easiest soup stock to make from scratch.
-There are different methods you can choose to prepare dashi which I talk about in details in the Ultimate Guide in Making Dashi.
+You can choose different methods to prepare dashi, which I discuss in detail in the Ultimate Guide in Making Dashi.

-Popular Japanese Food Made with 6 Must-Have Condiments
+Popular Japanese Food Made with the 6 Must-Have Condiments

 There you have it.
 With these 6 simple condiments in your pantry, you are literally set to cook up some of your favorite Japanese dishes at home!